geniuspaul/geniuspaul/README.md

+## Hi, I'm Usakahyel Paul

-Hi, I'm Usakahyel Paul, Student at Nigerian Army University puseuing BSc in Computer Science passionate about problem-solving and innovation.
-With 3 years of experience, I specialize in Python, Java(basic) Django, Aws, Sql.
+I'm a student at Nigerian Army University pursuing a BSc in Computer Science.
+Passionate about problem-solving and innovation, I have 3 years of experience specializing in Python, basic Java, Django, AWS, and SQL.
 I thrive in collaborative environments and enjoy contributing to projects that make a positive impact.

-Outside of work, I enjoy Gyminq, thinking and listening to music.
+Outside of work, I enjoy going to the gym, thinking, and listening to music.
 Let's connect and explore opportunities together!

 <!---
 geniuspaul/geniuspaul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.